-Furthermore, $\mu(t/T)$ is the mean trend at time $t$, and $a_i(t/T)$ is the effect of the $i$th lag at time $t$.
-Additional details on restrictions and priors can be found in the work by \cite{karmakar2020evaluating}, as the very same model is used.
+The $B_{j}$ terms above are B-spline basis functions and the induced prior is supported by $\mathcal{P}$.
+Additional details on the restrictions, as well as a verification of the support, can be found in \citet{karmakar2020evaluating}, as the very same model is used.
 We apply this model to the estimation $X_t$ of the true counts $Z_t$.

 The fitting of the model over a count time series provides the mean trend of the series over time, as well as the coefficient values of the different autoregressive terms.
 From this one can deduce how the frequency of offensive/hateful tweets changed over time, as well as which lags are most related to each other.
 In the fitting procedure, we generate two models that differ in up to how many lags are represented.
 One contains up to lag 10, and the other 15.
 Generally, the mean trend captured is the same between these two models, though the width of the credible intervals may change.
 Exceptions to this will be mentioned when relevant.